Skip to main content

 Back to top

 Before submitting your manuscript, please ensure you have read our submission guidelines.
 Articles for this Collection should be submitted via our submission system.
-During the submission process, under the section additional information, you will be asked whether you are submitting to a Collection, please select "Engineering Polymer Nanocomposites for EMI Shielding Applications" from the dropdown menu.
+Please select the appropriate Collection title “Sustainable bitumen modification using functional waste materials” from the dropdown menu under the “Details” tab during the submission stage.

 Articles will undergo the journal’s standard peer-review process and are subject to all of the journal’s standard policies.
 Articles will be added to the Collection as they are published.